syncfusion-content/wpf-docs/wpf/DockingManager/Styles-and-Templates.md

 {% endhighlight  %}

-> Note: For adding the Custom Close Button template to the DockingManager, you must already have the DockingManager in which you are going to add the Close Button template, because the CloseButtonTemplate is an attached property.
+N> For adding the Custom Close Button template to the DockingManager, you must already have the DockingManager in which you are going to add the Close Button template, because the CloseButtonTemplate is an attached property.